 Rationing became a source of morale-boosting campaigns, like “Dig for Victory.”
 Government officials also received ration books, which helped the population feel they weren’t being unfairly treated.
 Even then-Princess Elizabeth saved up her clothing coupons to purchase enough material to make her wedding dress.

-Maintaining fish and chips
+Boosting morale with fish and chips

-This was important, as the supply chain for the meal, particularly the fish, was heavily disrupted.
-Many fishing vessels had been requisitioned by the Royal Navy, and those still in use were subject to attacks from German U-boats.
+The British government ensured that there was a continuous supply of fish and potatoes during the First and Second World Wars.
+This was important, as the supply chain for the meal – particularly, the fish – was heavily disrupted.
+Many fishing vessels had been requisitioned by the Royal Navy, and those still in use were subject to regular attacks from German U-boats.

 The price of fish rose considerably, but the government managed to maintain a steady supply.
-Reportedly the quality of the meal suffered, as Britons lacked decent fat for frying.
+Reportedly, the quality of the meal suffered, as Britons lacked decent fat for frying.